This Article, Video, and Podcast cover important knowledge of Trading Stock Options:

 5. Time Counts Against You

 Understand the additional costs of buying an option in the money instead of out of the money.
-Buying an “In the Money Option” means there is already some intrinsic value in the contract.
-This you will pay for at the contract price.
-Alternatively, “Out of the Money Options” are cheaper, but it does mean that the stock price has further to move before the strike price is hit, and the option’s intrinsic value is improved.
+Buying an “in-the-money option” means the contract already has some intrinsic value.
+You will pay for this at the contract price.
+Alternatively, “out-of-the-money options” are cheaper, but they mean that the stock price has to move further before the strike price is hit and the option’s intrinsic value is improved.

 7. Understand Calls & Puts